Australia is on the brink of momentous change, but only if its citizens and politicians can come to new terms with the past.

 About the author

-Mark McKenna is one of Australia’s leading historians.
-He has written several highly acclaimed books, including From the Edge: Australia’s Lost Histories, An Eye for Eternity: The Life of Manning Clark and Looking for Blackfellas’ …
+Mark McKenna is one of Australia’s leading historians, based at the University of Sydney.
+He is the author of several prize-winning books, including From the Edge: Australia’s Lost Histories, Looking for Blackfellas’ Point and …